 What’s the appropriate term?

-What to do to discover Indigenous Melbourne culture and history
+What to do to discover Indigenous Melbourne cultures and history

-Here are my top picks of things to do in Melbourne to learn more about our country’s rich history.
+Here are my top picks of things to do in Melbourne to learn more about the country’s rich history.

 1. Aboriginal Heritage Walk